JorelAli/CommandAPI/docssrc/src/primitivearguments.md

 ### Example - Config editing plugin

 Say we want to create a plugin that lets you edit its own `config.yml` file using a command.
-To do this, let's create a command with the following structure:
+To do this, let's create a command with the following syntax:

 ```
 /editconfig <config-key> <value>